zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-majorgridlines.md

 ### dashType `String`

-The dash type of the grid lines.
+The dash type of the major grid lines.The following dash types are supported:

 #### Example
     <kendo:chart-categoryAxisItem-majorGridLines dashType="dashType">